FireCastLabs/ArrayESC/README.md

 A sketch repository for Controlling an Array of 25 ESC driven motors with Adafruit PCA9685 16-Channel Servo Drivers and the I2C_ESC library

 ## Summary
-The sketch Based on [FireCastLabs/I2C_ESC](https://github.com/FireCastLabs/I2C_ESC) serial control example and extended to work with With an array of 25 ESCs using four Adafruit PCA9685 16-Channel Servo Drivers on the I2C bus
+The sketch Based on [FireCastLabs/I2C_ESC](https://github.com/FireCastLabs/I2C_ESC) serial control example and extended to work with an array of 25 ESCs using four Adafruit PCA9685 16-Channel Servo Drivers on the I2C bus

 ## Supported platforms